sagnikbanerjee15/Finder/README.md

                         Enter the name of the directory where all other operations will be performed --genome GENOME, -g GENOME
-                        Enter the SOFT-MASKED genome file of the organism
+                        Enter the SOFT-MASKED genome file of the organism --organism_model {VERT,INV,PLANTS,FUNGI}, -om {VERT,INV,PLANTS,FUNGI}
+                        Enter the type of organism

 Optional arguments:
   --cpu CPU, -n CPU     Enter the number of CPUs to be used.
+  --local_data_directory LOCAL_DATA_DIRECTORY, -ldd LOCAL_DATA_DIRECTORY
-  --genome_dir_star GENOME_DIR_STAR, -gdir_star GENOME_DIR_STAR
+                        Enter the name of the directory where all the local RNA-Seq data is present --genome_dir_star GENOME_DIR_STAR, -gdir_star GENOME_DIR_STAR
                         Please enter the location of the genome index directory of STAR --genome_dir_olego GENOME_DIR_OLEGO, -gdir_olego GENOME_DIR_OLEGO